Skip to main content

 • improving their wellbeing*.

-You need to review how providers* support older people.
+You need to review how the provider supports older people.
 Support for older people should include:

 • engaging in meaningful activities